 The time filled with the most financial mistakes for many medical professionals is likely just after training has finished.
 The light at the end of the tunnel has arrived.
 Your monthly pay-check has now doubled, tripled, or maybe more (my take home residency pay check was 1/5 of my attending take home paycheck).

 Our human nature is bent towards rewards that have long been due.
-The head tells us what those naturally inclined towards impressive amounts of frugality would do: Use the increased pay-check directly towards destroying debt and aggressively investing.
-But our heart’s desires often pull us in the opposite direction to satisfy all of that delayed gratification from training.
+The head tells us what those naturally inclined towards impressive amounts of frugality would do: Use the increased pay-check directly to destroy debt and aggressively investing.
+But our heart often pull us in the opposite direction to satisfy all of that delayed gratification from training.
 Buy the big house, nice car, and designer gadgets.

-Today, follow along as we discuss the rule that allowed my family to increase our net worth $254,000 in just one year after training.
-It is the same rule that allowed us to pay off $200,000 in student loans in 12 months.
+Today, follow along as we discuss the rule that allowed my family to increase our net worth by $254,000 in just one year after training.
+It is the same rule that allowed us to pay off $200,000 in student loans in 19 months.

 The 10% Rule Explained

 There are going to be multiple times in life where you receive a bump in pay.
 This may be due to a large (or small) promotion.
 This may be due to a quarterly or annual bonus.
-It may be because you achieved an incentive milestone such as publications, education, or clinically related incentives often given out in academic medicine.
+It may be because you achieved an incentive for publications, education, or clinically related outcomes.

 The 10% Rule is applied in these situations where you receive an increase in the amount you take home.